-(52)/ R.O.C/Taiwanese Director (March 25, 2019 to present)
+(52)/ R.O.C/Taiwanese

 Mr. Lin has been a Director of the Bank since March 25, 2019.
 He has been with Cathay Life Insurance for over 20 years and is currently an Executive Vice President there.
 He graduated with a Bachelor's degree in Business Administration from the National Chengchi University and holds an MBA from the National Taiwan University.